Phileas Dazeley-Gaist - Resume (En)

 Academic Content Developer — Wolfram Research

-Full-time: July 2023 — July 2024 — Remote
+Full-time: July 2023 — July 2024 — Salem, Massachusetts, Remote

 Data Science Intern — National Oceanic & Atmospheric Administration

-Full-time: May 2022 — October 2022 — Washington DC, Remote
+Full-time: May 2022 — October 2022 — Washington DC + Remote

 US Federal Government Marine Debris Database Management Work (MDMAP API).
 Programmatically corrected errors in marine debris survey site surface definitions (R and QGIS).
 Data entry of NOAA surveys of Marine debris accumulation and standing stock data spanning approximately 8 years.
 Statistical analysis on these and other MDMAP data (R).

-Part-time: June 2021 – June 2023 – Bar Harbor, Maine, United States
+Part-time: Apr 2020 — Aug 2020 — Bar Harbor, Maine, United States

 Resident Advisor — College of the Atlantic

-Part-time: August 2020 – June 2023 – Bar Harbor, Maine, United States
+Full-time: Aug 2020 — June 2023 — Bar Harbor, Maine, United States

 Education: